-Girls Exclusive is a quality afterschool & summer program for girls ages 10-14 in Southeastern Massachusetts.
+Girls Exclusive is a free, high-quality afterschool & summer program for girls ages 10-14 in Southeastern Massachusetts.
 The goal of the program is to empower girls by cultivating academic, social, and emotional learning skills such as teamwork, empathy, responsibility, initiative, and problem solving.

 Activities include: computer coding, health and wellness, racial justice, financial literacy & entrepreneurship, women's history, leadership development, healthy relationships, and more!

-Funded in part by the City of New Bedford’s Invest in Kids Program, United Way Summer Fund, Agnes M. Lindsay Trust, CHT Foundation, the New Bedford Cultural Council, Helides STEM Education Fund, the Hellen E. Ellis Charitable Trust, the Cordeiro Foundation, and the Fall River Women’s Union.
+Funded in part by the City of New Bedford's Invest in Kids Program, the CHT Foundation, the Fall River Women's Union, and the United Way of Greater New Bedford.

 YWkids School Age Program